LCC-CIT/CS210-CourseMaterials/Labs/Lab05-AI-Coding/CS210_Lab05_Instructions_All.md

 In this lab you will use an AI-coding assistant like GitHub Copilot to write code for a moderately complex app.
 This will be a console based app in order to minimize complexity.
 (Unless you have experience writing code for a GUI and want to do that.)

-This week's app will be modified next week by adding calls to a *chat completion API* in order to enhance the app with an AI feature.
+This week's app will be modified next week by adding calls to a generative AI *chat completion API* in order to enhance the app with an AI feature.

 ## Instructions

 Since everyone will potentially be choosing different apps to write and they will probably be designed and coded differently, there won't be three versions of this lab assignment.
-But, here are suggestions for the types of apps you could write:
+But here are suggestions for the types of apps you could write:

 - Flash card or quiz generator
   - For this lab load questions and answers from a file.